If you’re getting ready to dive into homeschooling life, you may be feeling a bit nervous. Or excited.

 It’s not your responsibility to change their views about homeschooling.
 If you’re lucky, they will eventually see the light (then again, they may not).

 Don’t take it personally.
 Make the best decision for your family and ignore the criticism from well-meaning family.

 Lest you think that these homeschool realities are just a long list of reasons NOT to homeschool, I think it’s important that you know what it’s like.
-But there are still plenty of great reasons to choose homeschooling.

 Homeschooling gives you the opportunity to build close family relationships, provide a personalized education for each child, and create a lifelong love of learning.